-Accredited by the Transnational Association of Christian Colleges and Schools, Bob Jones University is well known for its academic excellence and commitment to a biblical worldview-both in and out of the classroom.
+Bob Jones University is well known for its academic excellence and commitment to a biblical worldview-both in and out of the classroom.
+It is accredited by the Transnational Association of Christian Colleges and Schools and is a candidate for accreditation with the Southern Association of Colleges and Schools Commission on Colleges.